 In Dumbarton on the banks of the River Clyde, it is said that from the Glasgow side of the water while on the M8 as you whizz from Greenock towards the city, if you look across at Dumbarton Rock, it looks like an elephant!
 That might be why the town has the animal on its crest.
 The Castle sat upon the badge is found high up on the rock, looking right down on the club’s home park these days.
 The Sons badge, like the other two, sees the elephant representing strength, at least they can all agree on that, but Dumbarton abandons piety and even protection, going all out with resilience and impregnability no less.

-Catania is the seventh city of Italy, and second largest on the island after Palermo.
+Catania is the seventh city of Italy and the second largest on the island after Palermo.
 Correlation between population and success on a football field is badly out of line when it comes to this island’s cities, with Palermo the capital, having an equally inadequate number of top flight campaigns on the CV.
 Cagliari on Sardinia has had much more success than either of the Sicilian giants.
+Yet, Palermo are now in the City Group of clubs (Man City), and expectations on them are potentially greater than Catania.

-Catania has just shy of 300,000 inhabitants, and the expectation for its football team is always high.
-Indeed, that loss at Benevento cost the manager his job, even though the club are comfortably second.
+The city has just shy of 300,000 inhabitants, and the expectation for its football team is always high.
+Indeed, that loss at Benevento cost the manager his job, even though the club were comfortably second.
 Getting to Serie B is the only objective, but that puts undue pressure on the players, and sometimes that can manifest into eleven fit professionals playing like a bunch of elephants!

 The city was established in the 8th century by the Greeks, and natural disasters have riddled the history of the city.
 Lava events from Etna have been frequent, although not Pompei levels, and then earthquakes too have wrecked havoc on the population.
 Today, its Baroque city centre has UNESCO heritage status, where doesn’t have such accolades these days, but the unusual twist here is that much of the construction has come from lava stone, undoubtedly using what they have available locally.